foliant-docs/docs/src/tutorials/preprocessor/generator.md

 There are already several Python packages present on PyPi which generate placeholder texts like [loremipsum](https://github.com/monkeython/loremipsum) but we won't deprive ourselves from the fun of creating our own.

-Let's define some guidelines:
+Let's define some requirements:

 - The generated text should consist of sentences which start with a capital letter and end with a dot.
-- It should be possible to control the size of the sentence and the number of sentences in the resulting text.
+- There should be a way of controlling the size of the sentence and the number of sentences in the resulting text.
-- The words in the text should have at least slight resemblance with real words.
+- The words in the text should have at least slight resemblance with real language words.

-The last requirement is a bit tricky: we don't want words like `q` or `zxd`, or at least not too many of those, for the text look a bit more real.
+The last requirement is a bit tricky: we don't want words like `q` or `zxd`, or at least not too many of those for the text look a bit more real.
 So what we will do is create a simple `gen_word` function which will generate a word with random number of random letters, but the letters will be picked in a more controlled way by another function `pick_letter`:

 ```python
 from random import randint